 Veil is a translucent greyish liquid applied to the laser's favorite targets on a vehicle, the highly reflective license plate, headlights, fog lights, turn signal lights and any vertical brightwork.
 We have no idea what's in this witch's brew and after having worked on getting the formula exactly right for many years, its inventor is understandably reluctant to volunteer the information.
 We don't blame him.
 And frankly, we really don't care.
 Our only question is: Does it work?

 Finding out wasn't quite as straightforward a project as testing the only known antidote to lasers, a laser jammer.
 First we had to apply it.
-This is the fourth-generation Veil, known as G5.
+This is the fifth-generation Veil, known as G5.
 Unlike the preceding G4 version, it's water-borne and easier to apply.